OM-EL/Kata-OE/README.md

 ﻿# Design pattern

 Strategy.
-Every class contains logic, of how we calculate the score.
+Every strategy is put into a single class , strategies that have the same structure have being put in the same class.

 # Problem in the previous code